Photographs: Sample from Aerulean Software & Issued U.S. Patents. 2001-2014

 We have simple to use online software that enables you to select plants for any number of landscaping needs using any one of over 200 sort criteria and plant traits.
 You can use the software for free at www.aerulean.com.

-This small set of apical views of Cacti species were an important part of the trajectory which lead to the botanical discovery.
+Apical views of Cacti species, such as those shown here, were an important part of the trajectory which lead to the botanical discovery.

-The images below, each one an apical view of the plant, illustrate many of the traits found at each plant's growing tip.
-These images, and several thousand more like it, were used to document the botanical discovery: that the growing tip of each plant is a useful selection and identification tool.
+The images below, each one an apical view of the plant, illustrate many of the traits found in a plant's growing tip.
+Such images were used to document the botanical discovery and demonstrate that the growing tip of each plant is novel and can be useful in the design of a selection and identification tool.

 Apical view of some common succulents.